 Drive through the Twenty Mule Team Canyon

-Featuring beautiful views of eroded badlands, the 2.5-mile one-way drive through the Twenty Mule Team Canyon is fabulous.
-The road is a dirt road listed as suitable for most vehicles.
-We did it in our sedan with no issues.
+Featuring beautiful views of eroded badlands, the 2.5-mile one-way drive through the Twenty Mule Team Canyon is extremely picturesque.

 Hike the Golden Canyon Trail